LinArcX/wmenu/README.md

 2. I don't like passing a list of elements by piping(something used in suckless dmenu).
 Instead, I prefer to __explicitly__ pass them via `-elmenets` option.
 3. I'm not a big fan of having two kinds of option names(short names like `-e` and long ones like `--elements`).
 Instead, I prefer to use full and descriptive names. (`-elements`)
 4. I prefer __modularity__ and __readability__ over minimality.
 Consequently, I don't care about the line of codes!
- I can show you a lot of open source programs that are minimal in lines of code, but they are spaghetti and hard to read or change.

 ## License
 ![License](https://img.shields.io/github/license/LinArcX/wmenu.svg)